-The Basic Forms of Ice
+The Purpose of Ice

 "As a general rule, shave ice should be used when spirits form the principal ingredient of the drink, and no water is employed.
 When eggs, milk, wine, vermouth, seltzer or other mineral waters are used...it is better to use small lumps of ice..."

 Tips for Making the Best Ice

-- Keep your ice fresh by rotating the newer and older cubed.
-Avoid storing it in the freezer near foods like fish or anything else you don't want to taste in your next Highball.
+- Avoid storing ice in the freezer near foods like fish or anything else you don't want to taste in your next highball.